Getting new customers for your IoT company… How difficult can it really be?

 Are their customer acquisition strategies as innovative as their products?
 Let’s find out.

 Selling IoT products is complex and time-consuming.
-The purchasing process is usually sales-led (meaning it is not a self-service buying process).
-The sales process can take months or years where multiple decision-makers across multiple departments are involved.
-This means you need different messaging across multiple touchpoints over a span of months or years to close the deal.
+The buying process is often sales-led and can take months or years where many decision-makers across multiple departments are involved.

 So how do some of the most successful IoT companies acquire new customers?